pdrlps/arii/data/docs/arii_reference_index.md

 ## SQL Query

-The SQL Query [Delivery Template][deliverytemplate] will execute the specified SQL query in the destination database.
+The SQL Query [Delivery Endpoint][deliveryendpoint] will execute the specified SQL query in the destination database.

 ### Metadata